Oil prices hit highest since 2014, but analysts warn of overheated mkt

 Amid the general bull-run, which has pushed up crude prices by more than 13 percent since early December, there are indicators of an overheated market.

-In the United States, crude oil production is expected to break through 10 million barrels per day (bpd) this month, reaching levels only Russia and Saudi Arabia have achieved.
+In the United States, crude oil production C-OUT-T-EIA is expected to break through 10 million barrels per day (bpd) this month, reaching levels only Russia and Saudi Arabia have.

-In Asia, the world’s biggest oil consuming region, refiners are suffering from high prices and ample fuel supplies.
+In Asia, the world’s biggest oil consumer region, refiners are suffering from high prices and ample fuel supplies.

 “One area of concern, particularly in Asia, is that of (low) refining margins ...
 This drop in margins could reduce Asian refiners’ demand for incremental crude in the near term and weigh on global prices,” said Sukrit Vijayakar, director of energy consultancy Trifecta.